Octavius Catto Scholarship

 What does the Catto Scholarship cost the city?

-Over the next five years, the city projects that $54M will be spent on the Catto Scholarship.
+The City of Philadelphia projects that $54M will be spent on the Catto Scholarship in its first 5 years.
 In addition to the city’s investment in the Catto Scholarship, the city is also investing an additional $16.3M over the next five years in CCP to support additional operating needs.
 These investments both in the Catto Scholarship and in CCP more globally are in addition to the city’s existing $36.1M annual contribution to CCP, bringing the city’s total investment in CCP up to about $244M over the Five Year Plan.
 The city’s investment in CCP in FY21 marks a 22% increase from FY20.

 How many students will receive the Catto Scholarship?

-Over the five years of the scholarship, the city expects nearly 4,500 students to benefit.
-This is about 1,000 students per year with FY21 serving about 500 students in Spring 2021.
+Over the first five years of the scholarship, the city expects nearly 4,500 students to benefit from this initiative.

 What challenges do Community College of Philadelphia students overcome to reach graduation?